GrantSparks/grafton-config/readme.md

 ### Commercial License

-For those wishing to integrate Grafton Config into closed-source applications or who need more flexibility than the Apache License 2.0 allows, a commercial license is available.
+For those wishing to integrate `grafton-config` into closed-source applications or who need more flexibility than the Apache License 2.0 allows, a commercial license is available.
+For commercial licensing inquiries, please contact <grant@grafton.ai>

-#### Benefits of the Commercial License

-- **Use in Proprietary Applications**: Integrate Grafton Config seamlessly into closed-source applications.
-- **Flexibility and Freedom**: Greater flexibility in the use, modification, and distribution of the project.
-- **Support and Warranty**: Access to enhanced support, maintenance services, and warranty options.

-For commercial licensing inquiries, please contact grant@grafton.ai.